Posts

 Image

 Kami Dayak, kami bukan Melayu.
 Dayak dan Melayu adalah dari ras Austronesia.
 Tidak perlu memelayukan bangsa-bangsa yang bukan Melayu ok.
-Comment by a viewer named @borneandayak6725 on the clip titled: Asal Usul Melayu, Induknya Di Benua Sunda When naturalists point to maps of the ancient Sunda Peninsula and proclaim, “That’s the Malay world!”
+Comment by a viewer named @borneandayak6725 on the clip titled: Asal Usul Melayu, Induknya Di Benua Sunda MISINTERPRETING WALLACE'S MALAY WORLD When naturalists point to maps of the ancient Sunda Peninsula and proclaim, “That’s the Malay world!”
 Their claim is totally understandable, since Malay was once the business language of maritime trade, used by merchants who came to the region in search of cloves, nutmeg, and sandalwood.
 In that sense, the term Malay world was, and remains, primarily a linguistic label for the region.
 Some scholars, however, take a more imaginative approach.
-Rather than engaging closely with the evidence, they spend years developing speculative ideas, sometimes for as long as seven years, based on the assumption that everyone in the region is somehow “genetically Malay,” a ...
+Rather than engaging closely with the evidence, they spend years developing speculative ideas, sometimes for as long as seven years, based on the assumption that...